sara-service/DSpace-Setup/README.md

 ### Close ports

-Now you can login the bwCloud user interface and disable the port settings for 8080/8443 for better security!
+Now you can login the bwCloud user interface and disable the tomcat ports 8080/8443 for better security!